Company logo | Codica

 • Collecting the fee for successful deals.
 With this option, you collect a fee if the deal is made.
 You will need control over the right fee collection to see how deals go through.

-The lead fee model suits best if your marketplace is contract-based or service-based.
+The lead fee model suits best if your marketplace is either contract- or service-based.
 It means that your website connects service providers and their potential clients.
 It works fine for B2C or B2B marketplace business models as each made deal promises to grow in long customer relationships.

 Further reading: How Much Does It Cost to Build a Website Like Indeed